usefulio/forms/README.md

 ## Forms Events
 --------------

 * `$(field).trigger('propertyChange', [changes])` - on input change, the forms package triggers this event, `changes` is an object who's key-value pairs represent the properties which have changed.
-Under normal usage `changes` should have only one key-value pair, however you have the option to add as many key-value pairs as you like, if for example you want to store a date on three seperate properties, but are using a single input element for user input, then one `change` event would trigger a single `propertyChange` event with three key-value pairs, rather than triggering three events.
+Under normal usage `changes` should have only one key-value pair.
 * `$(field).trigger('documentChange', [doc, changes])` - on propertyChange `Forms` triggers this event, `changes` is an object who's key-value pairs represent the properties which have changed.
 * `$(field).trigger('propertyInvalid', [doc, errors])` - `Forms` triggers this event if this particular field was validated singally (e.g. by calling `tmpl.form.invalidate`), `doc` is the form doc, `errors` is an array of errors related to the property which is invalid.
 * `$(form).trigger('documentInvalid', [doc, errors])` - `Forms` triggers `documentInvalid` when the doc is validated in the context of an event and the doc is invalid (e.g. `form.submit`, `form.validate`, `form.invalidate`, etc.), `doc` and `errors` are as above, except that the `errors` array is not filtered by any fields.